gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Then Sehdie was born and Awbé…Awbé forgot all about me.
 "New mothers are always like that," the housekeeper told me, huffing and muttering when I pointed out that her wisdom had *not* been sought.
-It would have passed---I'm sure of it---but Awbé had her accident and all of a sudden I was truly, *horribly* alone.
+It would have passed—I'm sure of it—but Awbé had her accident and all of a sudden I was truly, *horribly* alone.
 I wept day after day, just like my baby niece, but without a housekeeper to comfort me.
 It was weeks before I could face the world, and *years* before the saints gave me reason to hope once again.